 During this time of transition, your job is more important than it ever has been.
 Tell your employer that your marital relationship is in flux, but that you will do whatever is necessary to make sure your employment relationship remains sound.
 If you are unhappy in your job, try not to make any rash decisions.
 Your unhappiness could be just a byproduct of your divorce.
 If, after some time has passed, you are still unhappy in your job, begin a systematic search for new employment.
 Be sure to respect your current employer—give proper notice, and don’t burn any bridges on your way out.

 A divorce often reveals your true friends.
 Some “friends” will be awkward and will distance themselves from you.
 Let them go.
 Hold tight to the true friends who stand by you and support you.

 Know When to Ask for Help

-Your divorce lawyer knows that it takes most people about a year to begin to recover from a divorce.
+It takes most people about a year to begin to recover from a divorce.
 Some people take less time, some take longer.
 If, however, some time has passed and you still feel “stuck” or unable to cope with your everyday life, seek professional help.

 Handling Advice from Others

 Divorce is stressful, and our families provide necessary comfort.
 During your divorce, keep your family close to you, as your family members can be your best allies.
 Still, even the most close-knit family will have some degree of conflict when one member goes through a divorce.